Best AirPods Max alternatives 2024: amazing options picked by our experts

 Joe Svetlik

-I have nearly 20 years' experience writing about headphones, and still remember my first Bose QC2s, complete with AAA battery.
+I have 20 years' experience writing about headphones, and still remember my first Bose QC2s, complete with AAA battery.
 While Apple might dominate many categories, its headphones face fierce competition from more established industry rivals.
 That's truer than ever with the AirPods Max – unless you're an Apple diehard, chances are you'll be better served by one of the below.
 Let's see which.

 The quick list